mral-cmu/assignment2-handout/README.md

 However, to keep things simple in this assignment, we are providing you with these values in the `kalman_filter_test` function.

-A correct implementation for DR will result in a plot that looks like this:
+A correct implementation for KF will result in a plot that looks like this:

 ![](example-output-2_2.png)